DevExpress/devextreme-documentation/concepts/05 UI Components/Toolbar/00 Getting Started with Toolbar/20 Create an Overflow Menu.md

 - *"auto"*
  Places the item outside of the overflow menu.
 If all items cannot fit within the [width](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#width) of the Toolbar, it renders this item in the overflow menu.

-Note that you cannot specify the order of the items with `locateinMenu="auto"` placed in the overflow menu.
+Note that you can only specify the order of the items with `locateInMenu="always"` placed in the overflow menu.

-The following code specifies `locateinMenu="auto"` to the **About** button and creates an overflow menu with three items.
+The following code specifies `locateInMenu="auto"` of the **About** button and creates an overflow menu with three items.
 It also specifies the Toolbar [width](/Documentation/ApiReference/UI_Components/dxToolbar/Configuration/#width).

 ---
 ##### jQuery